open5e/open5e/source/equipment/magic-items/universal-solvent.rst

 *Weapon (any), rare*

-When you roll a 20 on your attack roll with this magic weapon, your critical hit deals an extra 2d6 damage of the weapon’s type.
+When you roll a 20 on your attack roll with this magic weapon, your critical hit deals an extra 2d6 damage of the weapon's type.

 Vorpal Sword
 ^^^^^^^^^^^^